Chart Color Schemes

 Redfern has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 40 projects that may affect the area.
-Notable ones include Redfern Place, Redfern Co-Living Housing, Redfern North Eveleigh Precinct Renewal, and Hudson Vine Mixed Use Redevelopment.
-The following list details those likely most relevant.
+AreaSearch has identified 40 projects likely to affect the region.
+Notable initiatives include Redfern Place, Redfern Co-Living Housing, Redfern North Eveleigh Precinct Renewal, and Hudson Vine Mixed Use Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.